wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getbandwidthprices.md

 ---
-title: trx:/wallet/getbandwidthprices \[GET\]
+title: trx:/wallet/getbandwidthprices - TRON
-description: Query historical bandwidth unit price
+description: Example code for the trx:/wallet/getbandwidthprices rest method. Сomplete guide on how to use trx:/wallet/getbandwidthprices rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters